 thrown out of the army for possession of drugs and spending 11 years as a chaotic heroin and crack cocaine user funded by crime, living on the streets and temporary accomadation, begging, going to prison, now working with the homeless and attending universityViews: 1618 | Enquiries: 16

-I work in a hostel for the homeless with people with complex needs from drug and alcohol abuse, women fleeing domestic violence and care leavers to name but a few.
-I have done this work since leaving prison in 2008 where I served a 10 year sentence for drug smuggling.
-I am a former soldier and I spent 11 years as a drug addict using both heroin and crack cocaine daily,with periods of homelessness and rough sleeping funding my drug use by any means including begging.
-I am now studying for my social work degree
+I worked in a homeless hostel supporting people with complex needs from drug and alcohol abuse, women fleeing domestic violence and care leavers to name but a few.
+I started this work when i left prison on 2008 after completing a 10 year sentence for drug smuggling, released on licence to serve the remainder of my sentence .
+I am a former soldier and prior to my conviction I spent 11 years as a drug addict using both heroin and crack cocaine daily.
+My life was very chaotic and i would spend frequent periods homeless and rough sleeping.
+I had difficulty in maintaining employment and would have to resort to begging to fund my drug use.
+I am now a qualified social worker

-I feel I have a story to tell warning of the dangers of drug addiction and what it's like to be homeless, and how I turned my life around.
+I feel I have a story to tell about my experiences, growing up in relative poverty, mixed race in a single parent family, my experience of drug addiction, homelessness and prison and how I turned my life around.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: